matson48/sglscript-godot/README.md

 Currently, this just lists the properties that are recommended for you to use in your own programs.
 Things not listed may change.

 **filename** (string)
 The filename of the currently open script file.
-Set to "" if you load a script from a string.
-Also used _ready() to load the specified file at the beginning of the scene.
+Is set to "" if you load a script from a string.
+Also used in _ready() to load the specified file at the beginning of the scene.

 **auto_start** (boolean)
 Whether to start executing any script as soon as it is loaded.